The Daily Show: Awards and nominations

 Under host Jon Stewart, The Daily Show rose to critical acclaim.
 It has received two Peabody Awards for its coverage of the 2000 and 2004 presidential elections.
-Between 2001 and 2015, it has been awarded 24 Primetime Emmy Awards in the categories of Outstanding Variety, Music, or Comedy Series (winner for 10 consecutive years from 2003 to 2012) and Outstanding Writing for a Variety, Music, or Comedy Program, and a further seven nominations.
+Between 2001 and 2024, it has been awarded 26 Primetime Emmy Awards in the categories of Outstanding Variety, Music, or Comedy Series (winner for 10 consecutive years from 2003 to 2012) and Outstanding Writing for a Variety, Music, or Comedy Program, and a further seven nominations.
 The show has also been honored by GLAAD, the Television Critics Association, and the Satellite Awards.
 America (The Book): A Citizen's Guide to Democracy Inaction, the 2004 bestseller written by Stewart and the writing staff of The Daily Show, was recognized by Publishers Weekly as its "Book of the Year", and its abridged audiobook edition received the 2005 Grammy Award for Best Comedy Album.

 In September 2010, Time magazine selected the series as one of "The 100 Best TV Shows of All-TIME".
 In 2015, the show received its third Peabody Award for the show's "lasting impact on political satire, television comedy and even politics itself."
-At the 69th Emmy Awards in 2017, The Daily Show with Trevor Noah added yet another emmy award to the show's many Emmy's.